American Literature

 Purpose

-The course’s first semester focuses on the culture of the United States surrounding the Civil War while the second semester highlights the consequences of our country’s progressive social evolution away from being predominantly Christian.
+The course’s first semester reading of poems, short stories, and novels focuses on the culture of the United States from the colonial era through the 19th century while the second semester’s fiction titles highlight the consequences of our country’s progressive social evolution in the 20th century away from being predominantly Christian.

 Process